MinaProtocol/mina/README-dev.md

 If you haven't seen it yet, [CONTRIBUTING.md](CONTRIBUTING.md) has information about our development process and how to contribute.
-If you just want to build Coda, this is the right file!
+If you just want to build Mina, this is the right file!

 ## Building Coda

-Building Coda can be slightly involved.
+Building Mina can be slightly involved.
 There are many C library dependencies that need to be present in the system, as well as some OCaml-specific setup.

-Currently, Coda builds/runs on Linux & macOS.
+Currently, Mina builds/runs on Linux & macOS.
 MacOS may have some issues that you can track [here](https://github.com/CodaProtocol/coda/issues/962).

 The short version: